 - Relatively expensive

-Ka'Chava claims to offer nine different health benefits, from immune support and energy production to joint support and hair and skin health.
+According to the Ka'Chava website, this protein powder shake claims to offer nine different health benefits, from immune support and energy production to joint support and hair and skin health.
 Let’s take a closer look at some of their biggest claims regarding nutrition intake, weight management, and athletic performance to see if Ka’Chava delivers on its promises.

 Boosts Nutrition Intake

-For those with busy lifestyles or specific dietary needs—such as vegans—Ka'Chava can be an easy way to supplement daily nutrition.
-However, while it’s marketed as a meal replacement or “all-in-one ultimate whole body meal,” its 240 calories per serving fall short of being a complete meal substitute.
+However, while Ka’Chava is marketed as a meal replacement shake or “all-in-one ultimate whole body meal,” its 240 calories per serving fall short of being a complete meal substitute.
 In reality, Ka'Chava only accounts for about 8-10% of the recommended daily caloric intake, making it a better option as a healthy snack rather than a full meal replacement.

 Helps Maintain a Healthy Weight